sidebase/nuxt-auth/docs/recipes/module/mocking.md

 In order to run end-to-end or component tests with Vitest, you will need to create a "mocked" version of the NuxtAuth composables for the test to interact with.
 In some cases if you are using the `local` or `refresh` provider with a Full-Stack application, you can also directly interact with your authentication API and mock the reponses inside your backend.

+## Setup the mocked module

-1. Inside of `~/tests/mock/nuxt-auth/setup.ts` create a new local Nuxt Module:
+Inside of `~/tests/mock/nuxt-auth/setup.ts` create a new local Nuxt Module:

 ```ts
 import { createResolver, defineNuxtModule } from '@nuxt/kit'